tomassima/tech-test-giacom/README.md

 * Profit = The difference between Cost and Price

 ## Time
-You should allocate approx. 2 hours to complete the tech test.
+You should allocate approx. 2 hours to complete the tech test though it will likely take less time for more experienced engineers.

 ## Pre-Reqs
 * Visual Studio 2022 (or compatible IDE for working with .net)
-* .NET 6.0 SDK
+* .NET 8.0 SDK
 * Git
 * Docker (running Linux containers)
 * Optional: MySQL Workbench / Heidi (database client)